eugenesay0511/course-tracker-fe/README.md

 - **Bookmarks & Notes**: Save specific timestamps with notes while watching.
 Easily search and jump back to key moments from the Bookmarks page.
 - **Smart Completion**: Videos are automatically marked as completed when you reach 95% of the total duration.
 - **Customizable Experience**: Toggle between Light and Dark modes, and choose your preferred Course Outline position (Left or Right).
+- **Settings Dialog**: Manage your course path, study goals, and data export/import through a polished, compact preferences window.
-- **Data Export & Import**: Backup your learning progress as a JSON file (with automatic timestamps), and restore it on another machine.
+- **Data Export & Import**: Backup your learning progress as a JSON file (with automatic date/time stamps), and restore it on another machine.
-- **Vercel / Cloud Ready**: Fully functional when hosted on platforms like Vercel, bypassing browser security blocks by dynamically requesting permission to read your local files.
+- **Performance Optimized**: Built with atomic state management to ensure smooth video playback and zero UI jank.

 ## 🧠 How It Works (Project Logic)